aleph-im/aleph-docs/docs/tutorials/testing_microvms.md

 # Testing your VMs locally

-You can test your VM locally without uploading each version on the Aleph network.
+You can test your VM locally without uploading each version on the aleph.im network.

 To do this, you'll want to use the `--fake-data-program` or `-f` argument of the VM Supervisor.